Las Vegas Cannabis Hotel Coming April 2023

 In March 2022, Elevations Hotels and Resorts purchased the Artisan Hotel for about $12 million from The Siegel Group.
 Since the purchase, the company has invested more than $3 million into renovations for the property.

-Clues from the Clarendon
+Cannabis & the Clarendon

 The pot-friendly Lexi will feature a luxury pool

-The Lexi Hotel will feature a fourth floor that is entirely dedicated to cannabis-consuming guests.
+The Lexi Hotel features a fourth floor that is entirely dedicated to cannabis-consuming guests.
 To accommodate those who like to get their smoke on, the high-tech rooms will be equipped with special RestorAir filtration systems to prevent inadvertent hotboxing through, claims the company, the complete removal of smoke and other odor-bearing chemicals.

 Consumption Lounge Controversy